Generic Name: patisiran (PAT i SIR an)

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Some side effects may occur during the injection.
-Tell your caregiver if you feel warm, dizzy, nauseated, light-headed, or have a headache, stomach pain, chest pain, or trouble breathing.
+Tell your caregiver if you feel warm, dizzy, nauseated, light-headed, or have a headache, fast heartbeats, swelling in your face, stomach pain, chest pain, or trouble breathing.

 Common side effects may include: